merlinthemagic/MTS/README.md

 timeout

-<h5>The string commands:</h5>
+<h5>The string command:</h5>
 Is the command you want to execute.

 <h5>The delimitor:</h5>
 Is a regular expression that is compared to the return data, once the expression is matched the data is returned.
 By default the delimitor is set to a custom shell prompt determined by the shell class. so dont mess with the PS1 variable.

+If you have a command that you want returned once the timeout expires you set it to false.
-You would change the delimitor if the command you are executing will not end in a prompt.
+You would also change the delimitor if the command you are executing will not end in a prompt.
 One example could be you are doing a ssh session to another server. in that case the delimitor should most likely be 'Passsword:', since doing a ssh login will next prompt you for a password.

-If you have a command that you want returned once the timeout expires you set it to false.
+Note: If you plan on opening i.e. ssh connections or nesting a screen instance or changing shells, it will be your responsibillity to exit those sessions.
+The process can only exit successfully if the shell contains the same bash shell as when it started.
+If you leave the shell inside i.e. screen then the process never terminates and will need to be terminated manually, by you.

 <h5>The timeout:</h5>
 Is the absolute longest the current command is allowed to run.
 This argument is in mili seconds.